-- 1. Student is a first-time freshman.

-- a.
-Student is not a transfer student.

-- b.
-Student has no prior degree or certificate.
+- 1. Student is a first-time freshman. - a.
+Student is not a transfer student. - b.
+Student has no prior degree or certificate. - c.

-- c.
 Student is not an ECCC readmission candidate after a break in enrollment. - 2.
 Student is enrolled as a full-time student. - 3.
 Student meets the placement test criteria as described below. - a.
-ACT English < 17 and/or appropriate Accuplacer score(s) - b.
+ACT English < 17 and / or appropriate Accuplacer score(s) - b.
 ACT Algebra <19 and / or appropriate Accuplacer score(s) - 4.
-Student is not dual credit or dual enrolled.
-If a dual credit or dual enrolled student does not meet the placement test criteria listed above and has not successfully passed English Composition I and College Algebra with a "C" or better, the student is eligible for Warrior Path to Success. - 5.
+Student is not dual credit or dual enrolled. - 5.
 Student is not an on-line student.